Curtis Teets · 30-year Columbus restoration veteran.

 Columbus clay soil keeps groundwater high, making seasonal moisture intrusion a reality for thousands of Franklin County homes.
 Crawl space water damage is often what starts the mold growth.

 If you suspect mold exposure — see your doctor first. iDry Columbus is not a medical provider.
-What we do is test the crawl space, find the extent of mold growth, and remove it.
-Call 614-810-0000 for a free inspection.
+The free inspection determines mold extent, species present, and the right removal approach.
+Call 614-810-0000 for a free crawl space mold inspection.

 Helpful resources: Columbus mold remediation guide, water damage mold, and water damage restoration if active water intrusion is involved.

-Columbus Crawl Space Mold — Neighborhood Patterns We See Every Week
+Crawl Space Mold Removal Across Columbus — Neighborhood Patterns

 German Village High Risk